themcny/phase-0/week-1/tracking-changes-reflection.md

 What are the 3 stages of a git change and how do you move a file from one stage to the other?

+The file starts out as unmodified.
+The developer then edits this file.
+The file then enters the modified stage of a git change.
+The developer then stages the file ("git add [file name]")and the file enters the staged stage of a git change.
+At this point the developer commits the file ("git commit -m ["commit message"]") and the file becomes committed.

 Write a handy cheatsheet of the commands you need to commit your changes?